Welcome to the Slow Internet portal.

 Whether a particular visual interface, technology, or business model is or isn’t trending gives no indication of whether it’s a good fit for what you’re trying to accomplish.

 For every site, app and action, a simple question can be used to override noise of this nature: what’s the goal of your venture?
 Once this is defined, your objective works like a sieve – only the tools and practices that contribute to your goal get included.
-Anything else, no matter how trendy, can be confidently filtered out.
+All else, no matter how trendy, can be confidently filtered out.

 This principle extends to whether or not to involve the Internet in a project at all.
 As taboo as it is to say – not everything improves from being digitalised.
 Not everything needs to be searchable.
 Not everything gets better by adding sensors and connectivity.